gshanemiller/congestion/README.md

  dt      dt
 ```

+Crucially, this assertion eliminates knowing `C`.

-Recall Timely claims "it is not possible to control the queue size."
-Note `q(t)` is the time ("queuing delay") to deplete the queue not queue size according to Timely [3].
+Recall Timely claims "it is not possible to control the queue size." `q(t)` is the time ("queuing delay") to deplete the queue not queue size according to Timely [3].
 But [1] table 2 says `q(t)` is "queue size."
-Unfortuantely, Timely articles and code do not thoroughly explicate units.
+Unfortuantely, Timely articles and code do not thoroughly explicate units, which is a silly unforced error.
+I'll return to this issue below.

 The Timely model is equipped with a RTT bound called `[T_low, T_High]` which selects how the TX rate is updated: